andrepimc/andrepimc/README.md

-## Wasup!, I'm André Costa
+## Solving real-world problems with technology!
+I'm André Costa
 ### Welcome to my GitHub Profile!

 <p>
-I am a software engineer currently working on projects with Flutter and studying AI development.</br>
-I also enjoy programming with Typescript.
-I have build backend projects with NodeJs and also explored Vue and Next.js to develop web-focused interfaces.</br>
-At the moment i'm investing time in n8n automations and AI development with Python.</br></br>
+I am a dedicated and professional software engineer with four years of experience working across multiple technology stacks.
+My core expertise lies in mobile development with Flutter, supported by solid experience in backend development using Node.js and an expanding focus on AI and automation through Python and n8n.</br>
+With a strong engineering background, I’ve developed a highly analytical and critical mindset that helps me break down complex challenges, design scalable architectures, and make thoughtful, data-driven technical decisions.
+I move comfortably between architecture, performance, and user experience—always aiming to balance technical excellence with product clarity.</br></br>

 Take a look at my website: [dedev🧑🏽‍💻](https://dedev.netlify.app/)

-As a dedicated and professional software developer with four years of experience in various programming stacks, I am committed to providing innovative and efficient technological solutions.
-I bring attention to detail, creativity, authenticity, and emotional understanding to every project I work on, and I'm always excited to continue growing up my skills.</br>
+I’m committed to building innovative, efficient, and well-crafted solutions, bringing attention to detail, creativity, authenticity, and emotional understanding into every project I work on.
+Beyond the technical side, I also enjoy art and design, which enriches my ability to create interfaces that are both functional and visually consistent with modern UI/UX principles.</br>
+Continuously learning and improving is a core part of who I am, both as a developer and as a person.</br>
 </p>